 Illness or Accident - Should it become necessary to send your child home because of illness or accident, the school will refer to the Emergency Information for the home telephone number.
-The school will follow the recommendation as recorded on the Emergency Information form.
+The school will follow the recommendation as recorded in the District Student Information System.
 Therefore, it is necessary to have current information on file in your child's school.

 Regular Dismissal - Parents/guardians arriving to pick up their children during the day or at the end of the day should adhere to procedures designed to their specific buildings.
-(Refer to Transportation Guidelines)

-Generally, these procedures include the following for safety reasons:
+(Refer to Transportation Guidelines) Generally, these procedures include the following for safety reasons: